-- the implementation of the syllabus and sourcebook; - current programs, units and activities that reflect the syllabus requirements.
+- the implementation of the syllabus and sourcebook; - the development and implementation of school-based activities, units and programs that reflect syllabus requirements.

 Appropriateness refers to the extent to which activities, units and programs:

 - are suited to the developmental levels and learning styles of students; - are inclusive of, and relevant to, all students; - promote active learner involvement and self-reflection.